-2.1 Install the Sitecore Installation Framework Module
+2.1.
+Install the Sitecore Install Framework Module

-You can install the Sitecore Installation Framework module directly through Microsoft PowerShell®, or you can perform a manual installation by downloading Sitecore Installation Framework module as a .ZIP package.
+You can install the SIF module directly through Microsoft PowerShell[®], or you can perform a manual installation by downloading the Sitecore Install Framework module as a ZIP package.

-2.1.1 Installation with Microsoft PowerShell®
+2.1.1.
+Installation with Microsoft PowerShell

-The Sitecore Installation Framework is made available through the Sitecore Gallery.
+Sitecore Install Framework is made available through the Sitecore Gallery.
 The Sitecore Gallery is a public MyGet feed where you can download PowerShell modules created by Sitecore.